Mẹo Which of the following is not a recommended guidelines for developing service communications?

 After you launch or update your customer service strategy, you can take one of two actions.

 The lousy route — take no action all.
-That is, to never look your strategy again and call it a day.
+That is, to never look your strategy again and call

 And the best action you can take?
 Create a reliable customer feedback loop so you can keep improving the way you serve your customers.